imabhivaibhav/EDL.iitb/README.md

 ## Methodologies

-- Working Principle : We first understood how a spectrometer functions.
-- Objective : We listed what all we wanted to accomplish and what is required to do that.
+### Understanding Spectrometer Functionality:
+- Begin by comprehensively understanding the operational principles of a spectrometer to lay a solid foundation for the project.
+### Objective Identification:
+- Clearly define project objectives, outlining what needs to be achieved and the necessary steps to accomplish them.
+### Design Phase:
-- Design : Brainstormed optical design and the electrical components required.
+- Brainstorm optical designs and identify essential electrical components required for the spectrometer's construction.
+### Bill of Materials (BOM):
-- BOM : Based on optical design and electrical requirements we made a list of components required Circuit
+- Compile a detailed list of components necessary for the project, based on the finalized optical design and electrical requirements.
+### Circuit Testing:
-- Testing : We tested the photodiode and lock in amplifier circuit.
+- Verify the functionality of critical components such as the photodiode and lock-in amplifier circuit through rigorous testing procedures.
+### PCB Design and Fabrication:
-- PCB Design and fabrication : We designed a compact pcb to build a hand held system.
+- Design a compact PCB layout to accommodate the required circuitry, ensuring efficient assembly and integration into the handheld system.
+### 3D Printing:
-- 3D printing : We printed stand to hold the lens.
+- Utilize 3D printing technology to fabricate stands or mounts required for housing optical components, enhancing stability and precision in the setup.
-- Laser Cutting : laser cut the structure of our system.
+### Laser Cutting:
+- Employ laser cutting techniques to fabricate structural elements of the spectrometer system, ensuring durability and precise alignment.
+### Assembly and Final Testing:
+- Assemble all components into the finalized structure, following established designs and guidelines.
-- Assembly and final testing : assembled the entire structure and tested the circuit
+- Conduct comprehensive testing to evaluate the overall functionality and performance of the assembled spectrometer system.
+By adhering to this structured methodology, we ensure a systematic approach to the development of the spectrometer, facilitating efficient progress and robust results.

 ## Results